FrancisIGP/FrancisIGP/README.md

 ![Profile views](https://gpvc.arturio.dev/Sss)

 ## About me
 Hi, welcome to my portfolio.
 My name is Francis, and I'm a student in the area of information technology.
-I am dedicated to developing a future in network engineering and cybersecurity, so I'm concentrated and working hard to achieve my goals.
+I am dedicated to developing a future in network engineering and cybersecurity, so I'm concentrated and working hard to fulfill my ambitions.
 I'm currently enrolled as a high school student.
 I write journal posts, documents, and other articles as a part of my account's valuable asset.
 Have the right/freedom to utilize any material given in this github page.

 ## Skills